Ceridan/mws-restaurant-stage-1/README.md

 The `dist` folder should appear in the project directory.

 ### Step 2.
 How to run the Restaurant Review server project
 To work with stage 2 code you have to run the server project which provides all restaurant review data.
-To run it you have to clone the [Server Project](https://github.com/udacity/mws-restaurant-stage-2) and follow the instructions how to run it in the `README`.
+To run it you have to clone the [Server Project](https://github.com/udacity/mws-restaurant-stage-2) and follow the instructions how to run it in the `README.md`.

 ### Step 3.
 How to run the Restaurant Review project
 You should have the `dist` folder after completing step 1.
 You have few options how to run the project.